munificent/craftinginterpreters/book/optimization.md

 ^code obj-val (1 before, 2 after)

-The pointer itself is a full 64 bits and, in <span name="safe">principle</span>, it could thus overlap with some of those quiet NaN and sign bits.
-But in practice, at least on the architectures I've tested, everything above the 48-th bit in a pointer is always zero.
-There's a lot of casting going on here, which I've found is necessary to satisfy some of the pickiest C compilers, but the end result is just munging some bits together.
+The pointer itself is a full 64 bits, and in <span name="safe">principle</span>, it could thus overlap with some of those quiet NaN and sign bits.
+But in practice, at least on the architectures I've tested, everything above the 48th bit in a pointer is always zero.
+There's a lot of casting going on here, which I've found is necessary to satisfy some of the pickiest C compilers, but the end result is just jamming some bits together.

 <aside name="safe">

 I try to follow the letter of the law when it comes to the code in this book, so this paragraph is dubious.
-There comes a point when optimizing where you push the boundary of not just what the *spec says* you can do but what a real compiler and chip let you get away with.
+There comes a point when optimizing where you push the boundary of not just what the *spec says* you can do, but what a real compiler and chip let you get away with.

 There are risks when stepping outside of the spec, but there are rewards in that